 - A compact and portable design.
 Forklift pockets on all four sides allow for easy positioning on the work site. - Easy access from side doors. - Automatic temperature control and fuel usage which responds to worksite demands. - Low pressure, atmospherically vented circulation system.
-No special boiler certification is required to operate the system. - Circulation system "automatic air vent" component for quick setup-and-go operation. - A Water Heater Module Control Center which monitors and controls system operations. - A multi-light system operation feature for easy system troubleshooting. - Combustion Environmental Control System preheats the fuel and air used for combustion.
+No special boiler certification is required to operate the system. - A Water Heater Module Control Center which monitors and controls system operations. - A multi-light system operation feature for easy system troubleshooting. - Combustion Environmental Control System preheats the fuel and air used for combustion.